 When you’re agreeing on the work to be done for your commercial property, those services and expectations should come with a commercial landscape contract that details specific tasks to be done, along with commercial landscaping terms and conditions.

 Commercial Property Manager?
-Check Out Our Ultimate Guide to Landscape Maintenance
+Check Out the KD Guide to Landscape Maintenance

-When you hire a commercial landscape company, you want to avoid verbal agreements.
-You want the company you hire to be accountable for work they said they’d perform with signed documentation that proves it.
+When hiring a commercial landscape company, avoid verbal agreements.
+You want the company you hire to be accountable for the work they said they’d perform, with signed documentation to prove it.

 4. Communication Details Are Not Included

-When your commercial landscape contract is set, it should include preferred methods for you to talk with your commercial landscape company so you can ask questions or address issues.
+When your commercial landscape contract is finalized, it should include preferred methods for you to contact your commercial landscape company to ask questions or address issues.

 This is something you need as a property manager to ensure if you have special events or requests, you can reach out quickly and get those things accomplished.